RetroDECK/ES-DE/ANDROID.md

 https://retroarch.com/

-You could alternatively install the release on the F-Droid store.
+You could alternatively install their release on the F-Droid store.

+Be aware that you need to manually install every core you want to use from inside the RetroArch user interface, and you also need to install all necessary BIOS files.
+The Android release of RetroArch is pretty unforgiving and will usually just present a black screen on game launch if the core file or the BIOS file is missing, and it will hang there until Android realizes the app is not responding and displays a popup where you can choose to kill the process.

 ### AetherSX2 / NetherSX2

 Although the emulator entry is named AetherSX2 the recommended release of this emulator is actually the NetherSX2 patched version as the AetherSX2 release on the Google Play store doesn't work correctly and probably can't be used with ES-DE at all.
 You'll need to search for this APK online, the filename you'll want is `15210-v1.5-4248-noads.apk`

-If you prefer to apply the NetherSX2 patch yourself then you can find all relevant information here:
+If you prefer to apply the NetherSX2 patch yourself (i.e. build the APK) then you can find all relevant information here:

 https://github.com/Trixarian/NetherSX2-patch